Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 • Irritation of tendons or tendon rupture from prominent plate/screws

-• Further wrist surgery (in event of a complication)
+• Further wrist surgery (in the event of a complication)

 • Reduced grip strength